Streetwear: Hypebeast culture

-Sneaker culture
+Sneaker collecting

-Sneakers have been a part of streetwear since the late 1970s.
-By the late 1980s, sneaker collecting had become a major part of the streetwear subculture, due in large part to the signature shoes of basketballer Michael Jordan.
-Another sneaker of streetwear has been the Nike Air Force 1, popularized in the hip hop, trap, and grime scenes.
-Although styles of shoes have changed, the link between sneaker culture and streetwear remains strong.
-The sneaker market is approximately valued at $85 billion USD in 2022 and is predicted to reach $120 billion by 2026.
+Sneakers have been associated with streetwear since the late 1970s.
+By the late 1980s, sneaker collecting had become an established part of the subculture, driven in part by the popularity of Air Jordans, the signature line of basketball player Michael Jordan.
+Another influential model was the Nike Air Force 1, which gained prominence in the hip-hop, trap, and UK grime scenes.

+Although preferred styles have shifted over time, sneakers remain a central element of streetwear.
+The global sneaker market was valued at approximately $85 billion (USD) in 2022 and is projected to reach $120 billion (USD) by 2026.
+Collecting and resale practices continue to link sneaker culture closely with streetwear and hypebeast communities.